SIBarcodeNetwork/ReadtheDocsMaster/Docs/annotating_fims_lims.rst

 If the function is successful, updated FIMS and LIMS data (such as taxonomy, primers, LIMS workflows) should now be associated with the selected assembly or sequence files.

-Annotate with FIMS/LIMS Data: Option 2: Annotating with cycle sequencing plate/materialSampleID
+Annotate with FIMS/LIMS Data: Option 2: Annotating with Cycle Sequencing Plate/materialSampleID
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This option is more time consuming as it requires organizing documents by FIMS data field “tissuePlate'' and only one plate can be annotated at a time.